kamperh/weaklysupervised/_posts/2021-03-12-making-lecture-videos.md

 [this video](https://youtu.be/zu34zcyAFzU) is a relatively representative example.

 This post briefly outlines my workflow.
-I should say that this is specifically tied to an Android tablet with a stylus and software running on Linux, which I realise might be a bit obscure.
+My process is specifically tied to an Android tablet with a stylus and software running on Linux, which I realize might be a bit obscure.
 But I think it should be possible to translate some of the process to other platforms (e.g. capturing the video on an iPad and editing it on Windows).

 Overview of my workflow